trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 1. Debug=1 also allows you to enter conIds into a watchlist to resolve them into  symbols.
 Type/paste the conId in an empty watchlist row, add |C  (vertical bar, capital C) at the end, and press Enter.
 Example: 265598|C will resolve immediately to AAPL (exchange will be SMART where  available, primary otherwise).
    - If the instrument is already present in the watchlist, nothing will happen.
-2. Additional detail in the “Description” window for an instrument, normally  available by right-clicking on an instrument in a watchlist and  selecting Financial Instrument Info >> Description from the  context menu.
+2. Additional detail in the Ã¢â‚¬Å“DescriptionÃ¢â‚¬Â window for an instrument, normally  available by right-clicking on an instrument in a watchlist and  selecting Financial Instrument Info >> Description from the  context menu.
 Debug=1 will add the conId, min order sizes, market rules  (i.e., min price increments and thresholds), all available order types,  and all available exchanges to this interface.
 Changing the behavior of  TWS to bring up that Description window on double-click can make it  easier to find.
    1. In TWS, go to Global Configuration >> Display >> Ticker Row
-   2. Change “Double-click on Financial Instrument will” dropdown menu to “Open Contract Details”
+   2. Change Ã¢â‚¬Å“Double-click on Financial Instrument willÃ¢â‚¬Â dropdown menu to Ã¢â‚¬Å“Open Contract DetailsÃ¢â‚¬Â